 Solicitors are not best placed to give advice on flood risk, however there are a number of checks that can be undertaken by the buyer or on a buyer’s behalf which should figure out the risks in Betws Y Coed.
 The conventional set of information given to a buyer’s lawyer (where the Conveyancing Protocol is adopted) includes a standard question of the seller to discover whether the premises has suffered from flooding.
 In the event that flooding has previously occurred which is not revealed by the seller, then a purchaser could issue a compensation claim stemming from an incorrect response.
 A purchaser’s solicitors will also commission an environmental report.
 This will disclose whether there is any known flood risk.
 If so, more detailed investigations will need to be initiated.

-It has been three months since my purchase conveyancing in Betws Y Coed completed.
-I have checked the Land Registry website which shows that I paid £175,000 when infact I paid £160,000.
+3 months have elapsed since my purchase conveyancing in Betws Y Coed took place.
+I have checked the Land Registry website which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the property from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.